SchreiberLars/Power-BI-performance-best-practices/docs/Purpose-of-this-project.md

-This project is a community project, dedicated to get the best performance possible in Microsoft Power BI.
+This is a community project that aims to achieve the best possible performance for Power BI.